 Let’s face it, you’re in Egypt; this is an extremely unique destination, full of ancient history, beaches, mountains, and wonders.
 If you want to live somewhere that will feed your curiosity, Egypt can certainly do that.
 Do your research, tap into the local expat communities, make friends, and get to know the culture.

 Learning at least some Arabic is going to make your life a lot easier too.

 But everything we’ve mentioned before in this guide to safety in Egypt applies if you want to live here.
-Terrorism doesn’t disappear if you’re not a transient and political instability remains an issue.
+Terrorism doesn’t disappear and political instability remains an issue.
 Keep up-to-date with the news and what’s going on daily.